Islam in Bahrain: History

-Today
+Present day (2021)

-Unofficial sources, such as the Library of Congress Country Studies, and The New York Times, estimate sectarian identification to be approximately 45% Sunni and 55% Shia.
-An official Bahraini document revealed that 51% of the country's citizens are Sunnis, while the Shiite population has declined to 49% of the Muslim population.
+Unofficial sources estimate sectarian identification to be approximately 49% Shia and 51% Sunni.
+There has been a massive increase in Sunni Muslim population in Bahrain as of 2021 due to the increasing rates of political naturalisation of Sunni migrants, as well as Sunni Muslims in Bahrain having a high proportion of young people, and a high fertility rate.

-The country observes the Muslim feasts of Eid al-Adha, Eid al-Fitr, the Islamic Prophet Muhammad's birthday (Mawlid), and the Islamic New Year as national holidays.
+The country observes the Muslim feasts of Eid al-Adha, Eid al-Fitr, Muhammad's birthday (Mawlid), and the Islamic New Year as national holidays.

 "Political liberalisation" under King Hamad has seen Islamist parties contest Bahrain's elections and become a dominant force in parliament.
-Radical Sunni Islamist parties, the Salafi Asalah and the Muslim Brotherhood affiliated Al-Menbar Islamic Society are two of the largest parties in parliament, while the Shia Al Wefaq was expected to become the dominating party after 2006's general election having boycotted the 2002 poll.
+Sunni Islamist parties, the Salafi Asalah and the Muslim Brotherhood affiliated Al-Menbar Islamic Society are two of the largest parties in parliament, while the Shia Al Wefaq was expected to become the dominating party after 2006's general election having boycotted the 2002 poll.
 In the 2006 election Wefaq received the backing of the Islamic Scholars Council which helped it win seventeen of the eighteen seats it contested.
 In the 2010 election, they increased their representation by one seat, winning all the constituencies they contested, to take 18 of the 40 available parliamentary seats.
 Since then, Shias have no representatives in the Bahraini rubber stamp parliament.

-The government has made concerted efforts to erode the Shiite citizen majority and tip the country's demographic balance in favor of the Sunni minority, mostly by recruiting foreign-born Sunnis to serve in the security forces and become citizens.
+The government made successful efforts to erode the Shia citizen majority and tip the country's demographic balance in favor of the Sunni minority, which has now become the majority.
+This was due to the governmental recruitment of foreign-born Sunnis to serve in the security forces and become citizens.
 Meanwhile, hundreds of Bahrainis have had their citizenship revoked in recent years, including a number of Shiite leaders and activists.
-Since 2011, the government has maintained a heavy security presence in primarily Shiite villages.
-Security personnel restrict the movements of Shiite citizens and periodically destroy their property.
+Since 2011, the government has maintained a heavy security presence in primarily Shia villages.
+Security personnel restrict the movements of Shia citizens and periodically destroy their property.